One shattered war hero. One hippie. Two very unlikely lovers.

 Ready for opposites to attract in the fourth billionaire romance in Jean Oram’s highly rated Summer Sisters series?

-Read a sneak peek from the first chapter of Love and Danger as Daphne Summer and Evander de la Fosse try to find common ground.
+In this sneak peek of Love and Danger, Daphne Summer and Evander de la Fosse try to find common ground.

 Daphne Summer pulled her minivan down an unmarked, dead-end residential street in Port Carling, Ontario.
 She performed a quick U-turn and waited for the vehicle that had been following her while she did errands to come around the corner.
 Sure enough, the truck turned down the tree-lined road a moment later, slowing ever so slightly as its driver realized his error.
 As the Chevy rumbled past Daphne’s van, she made eye contact with the man behind the wheel.